hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

 ### 5. Deploy the Bootnodes

 This is the set of running nodes that we will deploy.
-The dev charts use two bootnodes to replicate best practices on a production network.
+The Dev charts use two bootnodes to replicate best practices on a production network.
 Each Besu node has a few flags that tell the StatefulSet what to deploy and how to cleanup, etc.
 The default `values.yml` for the StatefulSet define the following flags and this dictionary is present in all the override values files.

 ```bash
 nodeFlags:
   bootnode: true